EternalLiquet/Para.bot/README.md

 # Para.bot
 The code for the Discord Bot for the Parabox Discord Server.
-Written in C# and deployed to a RPi.
+Written in Typescript and deployed to a RPi.